Here's What You Get Immediate Access To When You Become An Exscope Member

 In this module, students can expect to learn…

 - The basics of microscope cameras.
-The Expert Microscopy Training Program doesn’t assume students are experts in microscopic cameras.
-Instead, this module provides clear instruction on topics such as how pixelation affects image quality, when a high dynamic range is needed, and the difference between monochrome and color cameras…not to mention information on quantum efficiency and temporal resolution.
+The Expert Microscopy Career Program doesn’t assume students are experts in microscopic cameras.
+Instead, this module provides clear instruction on topics such as how pixilation affects image quality, when a high dynamic range is needed, and the difference between monochrome and color cameras…not to mention information on quantum efficiency and temporal resolution.

 - What you need to know about photomultiplier tubes.
 Understand how these devices are different than cameras, how they work, and the quantum efficiency they provide.